KSN Political Analyst breaks down what’s next after day of unrest on Capitol Hill

 WICHITA, Kan.
-(KSNW) – On Wednesday, Pro-Trump supporters stormed into the U.S. Capitol ahead of Congress certifying the 2020 Presidential Election results.
+(KSNW) – On Wednesday, pro-Trump supporters stormed into the U.S. Capitol ahead of Congress certifying the 2020 United States presidential electionresults.

 “This doesn’t happen in a country with a democratic history like ours, it should not happen,” said Jeff Jarman, KSN’s Political Analyst.